 As expected, many of the features that activate highly for the rejected data are relevant to unsafe topics or intuitive human preferences.
-We observe features such as \texttt{physical touch and intimacy}, \texttt{etiquette and social behavior guidelines}, \texttt{crime and malicious activities}, and \texttt{violent or aggressive behavior descriptions}.
+We observe features such as ``\textit{physical touch and intimacy"}, ``\textit{etiquette and social behavior guidelines}", ``\textit{crime and malicious activities}", and ``\textit{violent or aggressive behavior descriptions}".
 These features clearly capture the semantics that we expect to find in an alignment dataset.
-However, a second class of features also appears with seemingly much less relevance to the task at hand, such as \texttt{legal and formal language}, \texttt{quotes and speech}, and \texttt{transition words and phrases}.
+However, a second class of features also appears with seemingly much less relevance to the task at hand, such as ``\textit{legal and formal language}", ``\textit{quotes and speech}", and ``\textit{transition words and phrases}".
 At first glance, these features may seem like random noise artifacts or an issue with the T-SAEs themselves; however, upon further inspection, we find that they are the result of a consistent trend in the data.
-Frequently in the HH-RLHF dataset both options provided to the labeler are undesirable \citep{chehbouni2024beyond}, generally falling into two cases: two harmful options or one harmful and one unhelpful response (where unhelpful may mean incoherent or irrelevant to the prompt).
+Frequently in the HH-RLHF dataset both options provided to the labeler are undesirable [46], generally falling into two cases: two harmful options or one harmful and one unhelpful response (where unhelpful may mean incoherent or irrelevant to the prompt).
 In the second case, raters consistently prefer the unhelpful response over the harmful one, leading to various undesirable spurious correlations.
 More specifically, the chosen response is often a single incoherent or irrelevant sentence that does not pertain to the request, whereas the rejected response is compliant with the request and will often include harmful references to online resources, quotes from prominent, divisive figures, and generally just lengthier responses.
-For example, when given the prompt "\textit{Human: So what do you think about the immagration problem}", the chosen response is "\textit{Assistant: Immigraion is a new.
-I like to build things and help people}" whereas the rejected response includes extensive, hallucinated quotes by John Horgan.
-This may lead them to prioritize noncompliance over quality, resulting in a higher prevalence of formal language, quotes, and longer responses in the rejected, unsafe responses, as picked up by the T-SAE with the aforementioned features.
-Following this, we hypothesize that some of the seemingly irrelevant features that activate more consistently for rejected, harmful responses are correlated with text length (e.g. transition words or long quotes).
-We ensure that these results are indeed factors of the data and not simply the SAE by conducting a two-sided t-test measuring the relationship between response length and human preference, finding that rejected responses are on average $29.7\%$ longer than chosen responses with statistical significance ($p=9\mathrm{e-}10$).
-We provide examples of max-activating samples for our relevant and spuriously correlated features and additional analysis of their correlation with response length in Appendix \ref{appx:alignment_case_study}.
+This may lead them to prioritize noncompliance over quality, resulting in a higher prevalence of formal language, quotes, and longer responses in the rejected, unsafe responses, as picked up by the T-SAE with the aforementioned features (Appendix \ref{appx:alignment_case_study}).
+In contrast, existing SAEs highlight features that are generally uninformative and unrelated to the data, such as ``\textit{specific bicycle components}," ``\textit{terms related to data management}", and ``\textit{references to ecosystem dynamics and environmental conditions}" (Figure \ref{fig:safety_steering}).
+The discrepancies between the safety concepts recovered by T-SAEs and Matryoshka SAEs highlight the utility of consistent, high-level features over noisy, local features for data aggregation.